New York State Department of Civil Service Announces Examinations Open to All Qualified Individuals

 - Request NYS-APP form by calling the Department of Civil Service in the Albany area at 518-457-2487 or toll free at 1-877-697-5627.

 The NYS Department of Civil Service reserves the right to reject for lateness or to accept applications filed after the advertised filing period.
 All statements you make on your application are subject to investigation.

 State agencies have an ongoing need for persons qualified for appointment to these positions.
 Therefore, the Department of Civil Service will accept applications at any time and will rate applications whenever additional eligibles are needed.
 In general, all applications received up to six weeks before a scheduled test date will be processed for that test date.
 Applications received afterward will be retained for the next scheduled rating.

-Qualified candidates may file as frequently as once every two years, but a new application is required each time.
+Qualified candidates may file as frequently as once a year, but a new application is required each time.

 New York State is an Equal Opportunity Employer